Unusual Options Activity Insight: Exxon Mobil | Benzinga

 Unusual Options Activity Insight: Exxon Mobil

-On Friday, shares of Exxon Mobil (NYSE:XOM) saw unusual options activity.
-After the option alert, the stock price moved down to $57.76.
+Exxon Mobil (NYSE:XOM) shares experienced unusual options activity on Tuesday.
+The stock price moved up to $58.34 following the option alert.

 - Sentiment: BEARISH